Xiaoyang-Wang-TAMU/IEEE39BusSystemwithIBR/README.md

    Please ensure that the corresponding folder is added to the MATLAB path before running the simulations.

    ### Software Requirements
-   - MATLAB R2024a (For users with other version Matlab simulink, Please contact wangxy@tamu.edu.).
+   - MATLAB R2024a (For users with other version Matlab simulink, Please contact wangxy@tamu.edu).
-   - Simulink.
-   - Simscape Electrical.
+   - Simulink with Simscape Electrical.

 Note: The scope of this paper is limited to frequency control.
 For voltage control of inverter-based resources (IBRs), a constant reactive power
 Q is adopted for grid-following (GFL) inverters, and a constant voltage magnitude is used for grid-forming (GFM) inverters.
 Users may adjust the voltage control strategy according to specific application requirements.